michaelkoelewijn91/Collapsable/README.md

 **Collapsable** is a lightweight and flexible plugin that will let you create collapsable content.
 Use it for FAQ's, More information toggles or any way you see fit.
+A jQuery dependency is currently required.
+A native JS solution will be added in the near future.

 ### Installation
 Want to use npm?